Marlin fishing: Atlantic

 The banks lying off the hook-shaped island of Bermuda consistently produce blue marlin.
 Many Bermudian fish are small specimens in the 150 to 250 lb class, but every year much bigger fish in the 600 lb and larger class are caught.
 A 1352 lb giant boated aboard the Mako IV, skippered by Captain Allen DeSilva, in 1995, stands as the largest blue marlin caught in Bermudian waters.
 This fish is also one of the largest blue marlin ever boated in the Atlantic.

-A series of tournaments attracts many top-notch boats and crews from the United States every summer.
-Visiting boats and crews join a small but well-equipped and experienced fleet of charter vessels.